‘Firefly Lane’ Is *Still* on Netflix’s Top 10 List—But Is It Any Good? Here’s My Review

 2. Is it worth the watch?

-If you love cheesy romantic dramas (like Sweet Magnolias and Gilmore Girls), the answer is 100 percent yes.
+If you love cheesy romantic dramas (like Sweet Magnolias and Ginny & Georgia), the answer is 100 percent yes.
 Firefly Lane is a coming-of-age story that’s suitable for most viewers, which is a rare find in the age of Bonding and Bridgerton.

 Not to mention, Firefly Lane left me wanting more.
-Although the series still has a lot to prove, I feel extremely obligated to watch the next episode, since the first installment provided multiple cliffhangers.
+Although the series still has a lot to prove, I feel extremely obligated to wait for season two, since the first batch of episodes provided multiple cliffhangers.

 Pro tip: Pay attention to Kate and Tully’s wigs, because their hairstyles will clue you into the time period.
 (For example, Tully has long brown hair when she’s training to become a broadcaster, but she rocks a short, cropped style later in her career.)

 In short, Firefly Lane is definitely worth the watch.
-While I’m curious to see whether the show ends the same way as the book (if you know, you know), I applaud Netflix for revisiting this nostalgic story during these uncertain times.
+While I’m curious to see whether the show will end the same way as the book (if you know, you know), I applaud Netflix for revisiting this nostalgic story during these uncertain times.

 Want Netflix's top shows sent right to your inbox?
 Click here.